Lvgs3033/NeuraDocs-AI/README.md

 3. **Summary** – Get Concise / Standard / Detailed summaries
 4. **Voice** – Click the microphone and speak your question

-> **Note:** Without a Gemini API key, the app runs in demo mode with placeholder responses.

 ## Privacy

 All uploaded and generated files are automatically deleted within 10 minutes.